After my "Sunday in Sydney," I got up at 5 a.m. on Monday morning and drove over

 staying on the plane and flying on to Vancouver, Canada.
 I had booked a good

 window seat though, so I wasn’t too upset.

-I reboarded my plane in Honolulu an hour later and walked down the aisle, I
+After customs, I reboarded the plane in Honolulu and walked down the aisle, then I

 Then to top it off, she tried the old "My boyfriend is sitting

 across the aisle and would you mind switching seats with him so we can be